This helps San Diego House Rabbit Society with pet care costs.

 Neutered 9/4/24

-Rabbit Hemorrhagic Disease Virus (RHDV) is a highly contagious and deadly disease caused by a calicivirus that affects both wild and domestic rabbits.
-It is not contagious to people or other animals.
-For the first time, the virus is causing deaths in rabbits and hares native to North America and is spreading rapidly.
-UPDATE: In May 2021, California Department of Food and Agriculture (CDFA) has confirmed new cases of RHDV in rabbits in Kern, Los Angeles, Orange, Riverside, San Bernardino, San Diego and Ventura County.
+Rabbit Hemorrhagic Disease Virus (RHDV) is a highly contagious and deadly disease that affects both wild and domestic rabbits.
+The virus is causing deaths in rabbits and hares native to North America and is spreading rapidly.
 In addition to detection of RHDV2 in wild cottontail rabbits and jackrabbits, RHDV2 has been confirmed in domestic rabbits on 50 premises, including a detection in a feral domestic rabbit.
+Please make sure to vaccinate your rabbits every year.
 For more information, please visit our website at: https://sandiegorabbits.org/education/rhdv

-Salad: 1x a day 1/2 cup spring mix, parsley, cilantro, romaine lettuce
+Salad: 1x a day 1 cup romaine lettuce and cilantro only

 Mallo arrived with suspected bite wounds on both of his ears that resulted in aural hematomas (swelling of the ears).
 The right one healed and scarred up on its own but the left required surgical correction.
 He has recovered well but it has left him with narrower ear canals that could make him more prone to ear infections down the line.
 His doctors also hope that the scar tissue will reduce over time and allow his ear canals to return to normal.
 With a little monitoring of his ears, he should go on to live a happy life, just like any other rabbit.